Piece by Piece picoCTF 2026 Solution

 cd /tmp && unzip combined.zip

-# If password protected, try common ones:
+# Password-protected ZIP - try a few common ones:

 unzip -P picoCTF combined.zip

-# For tar/gz/xz/bz2:
+# tar/gz/xz/bz2:

 tar xf combined || gunzip combined.gz || unxz combined.xz